Koobi33/passport-nft-marketplace/README.md

 link on project: https://passport-nft-marketplace.vercel.app/

 description:
-We have made NFT market place with Gitcoin Passport.
+We have made NFT marketplace with Gitcoin Passport.
 Our solution provide for artist way to protect their collections from bots.
+See our video-presentation for more details.

 how to start project: